Sreelu99/WebUIAutomation/README.md

  ## Setup:

--- First time you need to run 'npm ci'
+First time you need to run 'npm ci'

--- After finish of setup,open cypress by running 'node_modules\.bin\cypress open'
+After finish of setup,open cypress by running 'node_modules\\.bin\cypress open'

--- You will see a Cypress Window opening
+You will see a Cypress Window opening

--- Now click "Run Integration specs" from Cypress Window to execute all tests
+Now click "Run Integration specs" from Cypress Window to execute all tests

 **Now can find the testcases running**